navferty/NavfertyExcelAddIn/README.md

 ### Offline Install

-The solution is build in Azure, you can download full archive with installation files from there:
+The solution is built in Azure, you can download the full archive with installation files from there:

 * Visit https://navferty.visualstudio.com/NavfertyExcelAddIn/_build?definitionId=3